 As an answer, this very much matches my philosophy when it comes to reading.

 - In 2017, I read 92 books.

 - This year, I've read significantly less, with the current count at 15.
-However, my list of books ready to read is currently sitting at 52.
+However, my list of books ready to read is already at 67.

-Here are a collection of thoughts on what worked well for me in reading lots of books over the years.
+I've found the following notes as a collection of things that worked well for me in reading lots of books.

 Books are food for the mind